VinceDiR/Prop_Betting_Regression_Project/Project_Proposal.md

 The goal of this project is to assess the feasibility of using Crunchbase and Google Finance data to make an accurate prediction about company profitability using simple linear regression.
 <br></br>
 ## Question/Need:
 Venture Capitalists and market speculators are always looking for ways to assess an organization's potential profitability.
-If we can use historical data taken from Crunchbase to reliably predict an organization's profits post-IPO, venture capitalists could more readily identify long-term profitable organizations to invest in, and speculators could more confidently invest in these organizations post-IPO.
+If we can use historical data taken from Crunchbase to reliably predict an organization's profits post-IPO, venture capitalists could more readily identify long-term profitable organizations to invest in, and speculators could more confidently invest in these organizations once they are publicly traded.
 <br></br>
 ## Data Description:
 We will use two datasets to gather our features and target variables: